4 Metrics of Child RearingSep 05, 2023

 I am afraid we parents often make the same mistake.
 Often we concentrate on our children’s athletic abilities and their intellectual achievements while neglecting their relational skills.
 We forget to teach them how to do things like have good conversations, be an active listener, develop empathy, and be a good friend.

-This Harvard Business Review article points out that good relationships must supersede any business relationship.
+There was an old Harvard Business Review article called "5 Steps to Building Great Relationships" that points out that good relationships must supersede any business relationship.
 Relationship means caring for a person and not just what they can get you or give you.

 I added this one to my friend’s list.
 I think any view of a successful life must include the spiritual component, and I’ve always tried to implant that value into my children.
 I don’t want them to have their dad’s faith, but I also don’t want them to ignore my faith.